kisom/kyleisom.net/source/_posts/2013-11-29-bit-reversal-permutations.markdown

 ok      github.com/gokyle/catena        5.796s
 ```

+I think figuring this out, doing the profiling, and writing the code
-I think writing this was the most fun I've had coding all week (and
+was the most fun I've had as a programmer all week (and possibly for
-possibly for the last couple weeks).
+the last couple weeks).
+More importantly, not only did I have a blast
+writing `catena`, but I learned something from doing so.